 Both narrators as the audience assume their roles and can’t — neither want to — change these roles for the another one.

-The storytelling 1.0 channels: Books, radio, press, traditional television and the first websites
+The storytelling 1.0 channels: Books, radio, press, traditional television, early websites, etc.

 An example of storytelling 1.0: Narratives with closed endings

-An excellent example of storytelling 1.0 is traditional children tales.
-These tales usually begin with “Once upon a time” and end with “And they lived happily ever after.”
+Those tales usually begin with “Once upon a time” and end with “And they lived happily ever after”.